Nickeld28/Learning_Docker/info/Docker commands.md

 </details>

-### 8. Running a container and connecting to it interactively with the terminal:
+### 8. Creating and running a container and connecting to it interactively with the terminal:

 * `docker run -it <image_name>`